spenceralan/better-doctor/README.md

 The required packages may take a few minutes to download and install due to the speed of your machine and your Internet connection.

 There is an environment variable you will need as well that is not included in the repository, the Better Doctor API key.
 You will need to sign up for an account here https://developer.betterdoctor.com/ to get your own key.
-In the root directory of this project you must create a file named '.env' with one line in it 'exports.apiKey = "YOUR-KEY-GOES-HERE"'.
+In the root directory of this project you must create a file named '.env' with one line in it:

+* exports.apiKey = "YOUR-KEY-GOES-HERE"

 The single quotes should not be in the file but the double quotes should.
 Once this file is in place you can return to the terminal and run the following command.

 * gulp serve